|

 opportunities for recombination, resulting in a 4-fold increase in resolving

+power for determining linkage distance.
 The F2 intercross has the advantage of being able to detect

 genes with a lower effect size, which are not detected in an RI analysis due